ycatsh/physics-sim/README.md

 Approximating Gravity in C++ using the Barnes-Hut Algorithm.

 ### How it works:
-Using Quadtrees, gravity for far off clusters of particles that close together is grouped and treated like a bigger particle for which gravity is applied (just an approximation).
-This allows for O(N logN) time complexity making the simulation viable for huge number of particles
+Using Quadtrees, gravity for far off clusters of particles that are close together is grouped and treated like a bigger particle for which gravity is applied (just an approximation).
+This allows for O(N logN) time complexity making the simulation viable for huge number of particles.

 ### Video:
 (Under Development)